 - The meaning of your mantra is very important.
 Choose a word or sentence that you want to connect with or that you want to become.
 For example, words such as love, peace, freedom, awareness, light, courage, and so on.

-- The sound of the word needs to speak to you.
+- The sound of the words need to speak to you.
 Thus, keep repeating the word for a few minutes and see how it makes you feel before and after chanting it.

 - Avoid words that have uncertain meanings or negative connotations.